-Here’s a Discovery Channel video (from YouTube) of fuel-air explosive.
+Here’s a Discovery Channel video (from YouTube) of fuel-air explosives.
 Note that HBA is not affiliated with creators of this video.

 Fuel-air explosive (Wikipedia)